2021 Winter Storm Recovery Resources

 Please remember to sign-up to receive city updates and the latest news about city programs here with Notify-Me.

-During the most recent city council meetings, city council and staff members discussed reopening guidelines.
+During the most recent city council meetings, city council and staff members continue to review reopening guidelines.
 Some facilities will continue to remain closed per state and Center for Disease Control guidelines.

 - City Hall is to the public.
 Residents are still encouraged to use the drop box for utility and other payments.
 The lobby will be limited to 50% capacity with the building permit, utility, and municipal court window available for city business.
 Social distancing will be observed.